hate20130527/hate20130527.github.io/content/authors/admin/_index.md

 ---

 ## About Me
-> A rough start is the best place to start. :penguin:
+> A rough start is the best place to start.

-A cautious, curious, and insight-driven analyst with a strong interest in turning real-world data into decisions that matter.
+:penguin: A cautious, curious, and insight-driven analyst with a strong interest in turning real-world data into decisions that matter.

-:telescope:  I’m interested in machine learning and data visualization.

-  >  I specialize in transforming unstructured public datasets into automated, visualized dashboards using Python, SQL, and Tableau.
+:telescope:  I specialize in transforming unstructured public datasets into automated, visualized dashboards using Python, SQL, and Tableau.
 :wrench:     I’m restructuring my past work into clean, streamlined Python projects and developing brand‑new side projects.

-  >  Currently focused on redesigning my past academic projects into reusable data pipelines and dashboards.

 :seedling:   I’m diving into learning and implementing automated workflows next.

-  >  My workflows prioritize accuracy, reproducibility, and accessibility—especially when working with limited resources and cross-team collaborations.